Manecas1221212/romance/chapter_02.md

 Anna did.
 The ball cracked against the court like punctuation.

 By the time she got back to her room, her shoulders ached and her mind felt clearer.
-She showered, threw on sweatpants, and sat on her bed with her laptop open, pulling up the Henderson & Associates website.
-The careers page showed analysts in conference rooms, sleek and confident, surrounded by glass and steel.
+She showered, threw on sweatpants, and sat on her bed with her heavy laptop open, pulling up the Henderson & Associates website.
+The site was clean and corporate—text-heavy pages about their deals, their culture, their analysts.
+A small photo showed a team in a conference room, professional and focused.
 They looked like Jane.
 They looked like what Anna wanted to become.

 Her phone buzzed.
-Jason: *Dinner tomorrow?
+Jason: *Dinner on Friday?
 I got us into Maison.*

 She typed back: *Can't.
 Fundraiser prep.*